 Interpersonal

 The experience of running discussion sessions, participating seminars, as well as interaction with my undergraduate students has strengthened various interpersonal skills of mine.
 For example, I’ve held brainstorm and discussion sessions in a lab of 8 people for item writing for a personality assessment development project, where I was responsible for motivating discussions, and steering the conversations back to the topic from time to time.
-I needed to listen carefully lab members’ opinions, ask relevant and engaging questions, and respect the members by not interrupting them, even when the conversation gets heated.
-However, when I’m interacting with my students, I will focus on figuring out students’ problems, and in turn crafting informative and thoughtful responses.
+I needed to listen carefully to lab members’ opinions, ask relevant and engaging questions, and respect the members by not interrupting them, even when the conversation became heated.
+However, when I’m interacting with my students, I focus on understanding students’ problems, and in turn crafting informative and thoughtful responses.

 What contributions do you believe you can make to a project in that research area?